A Smarter Way to Landscape

-Shorescaping is a waterfront landscaping technique that uses native emergent and riparian plants to protect and beautify property shorelines.
-The deep root systems of these plants help anchor the soil – preventing further erosion and undercut banks.
+Shorescaping is a waterfront landscaping technique that uses native wetland plants to protect and beautify property shorelines.
+The deep root systems of these plants help anchor the soil, preventing further erosion and undercut banks.
 In addition, they help improve water quality and create habitats for a diverse range of aquatic and terrestrial life.

 When turf is implemented up to your property’s waterline, extreme erosion is likely to occur.
 Its shallow root system and low tolerance to moist soil conditions often leads to undercut banks, slumping banks, and other stabilization and sedimentation issues.
 Opting for shorescaping – which utilizes deep-rooted native plants that thrive in and alongside the water’s edge – will better stabilize and protect your waterfront property.